 - Financial services: Millions of transactions per second

 Traditional authentication systems crumble under this load.
-H33's batch processing was designed from the ground up for this scale.
+A typical bcrypt-based flow takes 50-100ms per user.
+At that rate, authenticating even 10,000 concurrent users requires seconds of wall-clock time and dozens of servers.
+H33's batch processing was designed from the ground up for this scale—and it does so while maintaining full post-quantum security guarantees.

 How Batch Processing Works